ProvableHQ/leo/docs/rfc/001-initial-strings.md

 The details of implementing other character and string operations in R1CS will be fleshed out as each operation is added.

-## Future Extensions

-As alluded to in the section about design above, for now, we are avoiding the introduction of a string type, isomorphic to but separate from character arrays, because we may want to introduce later a more flexible type of strings, in particular, one that supports resizing.
-This may be realized via a built-in or library circuit type that includes a character array and a fill index.
-This may be a special case of a built-in or library circuit type for resizable vectors, possibly realized via an array and a fill index.
-This hypothetical type of resizable vectors may have to be parameterized over the element type, requiring an extension of the Leo type system that is much more general than strings.

-Because of the above considerations, it seems premature to design a string type at this time, provided that the simple initial design described in the section above suffices to cover the initial use cases that motivate this RFC.

 ## Drawbacks

 This proposal does not appear to bring any real drawbacks,